 For over 6 years now, the not-for-profit festival has achieved much more in its lifetime than some of its multimillion and commercial contemporaries has ever done.
 Poising itself as the industry insider, Knee Deep has always made a point of hosting artists who are on the cusp of success and greatness – think Whitney and Penelope Isles – taking that grandeur, and giving its attendees a chance to see next years poster-children and indie sweethearts in the intimate setting that the festivals tumbling fields provide.
 Knee Deep 2019 is no different.
 The range of artist on show this weekend is broad and eclectic as ever, leaving even the most accustomed festival goer to wonder how such an event can be run on charity alone.

 Moving to the Deep Stage we find PVA setting up and plugging in.
 It’s noticeable that with this years line up, Knee Deep is skewed more towards the experimental than the traditional – with the breadth and depth of PVA’s music being in complete harmony with that mentality.
-An enigma of a set, PVA plunder the depths of genre and make people question the effectiveness of musical tags, as a 40 minute performance see’s them lurch from the murky and brooding to the euphoric and profound.
-No matter what they do though, a sinister undertone runs throughout much of the arrangements.
+An enigma of a set, PVA plunder the depths of genre, making people question the effectiveness of musical tags as a 40 minute performance see’s them lurch from the murky and brooding to the euphoric and profound.
+No matter what they do, though, a sinister undertone runs throughout much of the arrangements.
 However, the closing performance, which sees Josh Baxter‘s vocals mashed through a vocoder on top of a funk drumloop, shows that PVA’s overriding mission statement is just for those who witness their art to have a good time.

 The sun is starting to set now on the festival grounds and a riotous clammer begins to break out down at the front of the Knee Stage; Squid are taking their stations.
 Squid, by definition, are a band perfect to sit on a bill at Knee Deep; vital to the burgeoning music scene, surging in popularity, but not yet tipping over the precipice of greatness.
 Their combination of post-punk and jazz emanates with clockwork precision and we witness for the first time today a band who truly know how to play their instruments.
 A false start of ‘The Cleaner’ shows that at least at some point the band are human, but by the time ‘Houseplants‘ comes around we know that by next year the band will have far outgrown playing festivals of this size again.